bravoalpha79/k9-zen/README.md

 ### Existing Features

-#### Navbar
+#### Navigation bar
-- The top-fixed navbar provides the user with links to navigate to any of the four available pages; the colour coding in the navbar (darker text colour for the active page link) provides the user with a visual indication of the current page;
+- The top-fixed navigation bar provides the user with links to navigate to any of the four available pages; the colour coding in the navbar (darker text colour for the active page link) provides the user with a visual indication of the current page;

 - The Training link opens a dropdown menu which enables the user to navigate directly to individual sections containing specific information about training;